 Great Mains For This Salad

-Oven-Baked Tomahawk Pork Chops: Apples and pork.
-Can’t go wrong with that combination!
-Tomahawk Pork Chops are the gourmet version of regular pork chops.
+Oven-baked Tomahawk pork chops are fantastic and you can go wrong with apples and pork!
 With the bone still on the meat, and a thicker, fattier piece of meat, the tomahawk pork chop wins every award for juiciness and flavour.

 Frequently Asked Questions